 Port Stanley is a great place to escape to if you’ve only got the day, but if you can stay longer, check-in to Kettle Creek Inn, one of the many B&B’s like Telegraph House or rent a cottage for the week.

-And when you’re headed back home, extend the fun a bit longer with a stop at Shaw’s for a family-owned, handmade ice cream experience.
+And when you’re headed back to London, extend the fun a bit longer with a stop at Shaw’s for a family-owned, handmade ice cream experience.

-So, grab that beach ball, pack up the cooler and experience what lies just beyond your forest city.
+So, grab that beach ball, pack up the cooler and experience what lies just beyond the Forest City.

 Clear throughout the day.